cisco/mindmeld/docs/source/userguide/nlp.rst

    Selecting hyperparameters using k-fold cross validation with 5 splits Best accuracy: 97.18%, params: {'C': 1000000, 'penalty': 'l1'}

-Here are the different levels at which you can invoke the :meth:`build` method.
+To specify a level in the domain-intent-entity-role when invoking the :meth:`build` method, choose one of the following patterns:

 1. :meth:`nlp.build`